fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 -----------------------------------

-If you want to iterate over a given subset of features in a layer, such as those within a given area, you have to add a :obj:`QgsFeatureRequest` object to the :func:`getFeatures()` call.
+If you want to iterate over a given subset of features in a layer, such as those within a given area, you have to add a `QgsFeatureRequest <https://qgis.org/pyqgis/3.0/core/Feature/QgsFeatureRequest.html>`_ object to the `getFeatures() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.getFeatures>` call.
 Here's an example:

 .. code-block:: python